Starring Kalyani Nagarajan and Justin Rogers

 The all-inclusive fee for this wonderul and unforgettable experience is only NZ$6,500 including GST.

-Kalyani Nagarajan is a recent graduate of Toi Whakaari New Zealand Drama School.
-She has studied in France with Master Clown Phillipe Gaulier, where she performed Mask, Moliere and Melodrama.
-Her recent works include, Auckland Theatre Company’s POLO, TV series, Brokenwood Mysteries, The International Comedy Festival as well as touring The Gruffalo around New Zealand and Australia.
-Kalyani is very passionate about her culture and representing her background in the New Zealand arts industry.
-She has practiced Bharatha Natyam (Indian classical dance) for 14 years and is currently very interested in the study of accents, with many down her sleeve including Cantonese, South African, Indian, Boston and more.
-She is wanting to devise work and create comic yet heart-warming pieces that can give life and dignity to ordinary characters we usually ignore in society.
+Kalyani Nagarajan is a graduate of Toi Whakaari New Zealand Drama School.
+She has studied in France with Master Clown Philippe Gaulier, where she performed Mask, Moliere and Melodrama.
+Productions for Indian Ink include The Pickle King and most recently Mrs Krishnan’s Party.
+Other performance credits include Auckland Theatre Company’s POLO, TV series, Brokenwood Mysteries, The International Comedy Festival as well as touring The Gruffalo around New Zealand and Australia.
+Kalyani is very passionate about her culture and representing her background in the arts industry.
+She practices bharatha natyam (Indian classical dance) and has a flair for accents, with many down her sleeve including Cantonese, South African, Indian, Boston and more.
+She wants to devise work and create comic yet heart-warming pieces that can give life and dignity to ordinary characters we usually ignore in society.

 Justin Rogers graduated from Toi Whakaari New Zealand Drama School in 2015.
-During drama school he starred as the Prince in Into The Woods directed by Cameron Rhodes, Petrell in Pains of Youth Directed by Shane Bosher and the short ﬁlm Jigsaw directed by James Ashcroft.
-Since graduating, Justin has enjoyed performing across New Zealand stage and screen.
-Straight after drama school Justin played Jamie in the musical The Last Five Years directed by Jon Hunter and musical direction by Mark W. Dorrell.
+Previous roles there include the Prince in Into The Woods directed by Cameron Rhodes, Petrell in Pains of Youth Directed by Shane Bosher and the short ﬁlm Jigsaw directed by James Ashcroft.
+Since graduating, Justin has enjoyed performing across New Zealand stage and screen including playing Jamie in the musical The Last Five Years directed by Jon Hunter and musical direction by Mark W. Dorrell.
 In 2016 he toured the show Matariki with the Court Theatre which performed to ten thousand kids across Canterbury.
-In 2017 he toured the show Maui Me Te Ra with Auckland Theatre Company.
+With Auckland Theatre Company he toured the show Maui Me Te Ra and most recently played Dr Ropata in Shortland Street the Musical.
 Justin also continues to pursue his work as a magician and magic consultant for theatre.
 He is a proud equity member.

 Company Director, Writer & Artistic Director